Sahana Bajpaie

 Sahana Bajpaie (born 6 February) is an Indian singer-songwriter and a contemporary Rabindra Sangeet vocalist in Bengali.
-Born in Santiniketan, by the age of three she started singing.
+Born in Siliguri and brought up in Santiniketan, Sahana started singing by the age of three.
 She released her debut album Notun Kore Pabo Bole in 2007 from Dhaka, Bangladesh, which was a collection of Rabindra Sangeet.
 Her second album Shikawr released in 2014 with several musicians from West Bengal.
 Sahana's second Rabindra Sangeet album Ja Bolo Tai Bolo was released in 2015 and the latest solo album, Mon Bandhibi Kemone in 2016.

 In 2012, she made her first playback in the Indian Bengali fantasy film Tasher Desh directed by Q. Alongside Shayan Chowdhury Arnob, she has written several songs.

 Music career

 Rabindra Sangeet

 Since her music career Bajpaie released two Rabindra Sangeet albums.
 Notun Kore Pabo Bole was her debut album which was released on 6 March 2007, from Bengal Music Company, Dhaka.
 The album contained representation and arrangement of Tagore-songs.

-She released her second Rabindra Sangeet album Ja Bolo Tai Bolo in September, 2015 in India and Bangladesh, which contained a collection of devotional and folk songs of Tagore.
+Bajpaie's second solo album, Ja Bolo Tai Bolo, was released in September 2015.
+It is a collection of twelve Rabindra Sangeet recorded in London and Kolkata.
+Guitarist Oliver Weeks, pianist Zoe Rahman, and her brother, wind instrumentalist Idris Rahman, arranged three of the songs.